dat3021/SalesLT_Azure_ETL_Project/README.md

 ---

-## Data Model

-The data pipeline is organized into layers within Azure Data Lake to ensure structured data processing and management:

-1. **Raw Layer**: Contains unprocessed, original data from the source.
-2. **Ingested Layer**: Holds data that has passed initial validation checks.
-3. **Presentation Layer**: Stores cleansed, normalized data, ready for reporting and analysis.

----

 ## Technology Stack

 - **Azure Data Factory (ADF)**: Manages data orchestration and scheduling.
 ADF is responsible for connecting to the on-premises SQL Server, copying data to Azure, and triggering Databricks for transformations.